Our2020View/Our2020View.github.io/miscmods.md

 <a href = "https://www.amazon.ca/dp/B0B4WLR8BF?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1 " target="_blank">12 Volt LED lamp from Amazon </a>

-The yellow Winnebago 12 volt feed and its companion white ground was easy to spot, and I used butt connectors to attach the existing lamp and the new LED lamp to these wires:
+The yellow Winnebago 12 volt feed and its companion white ground was easy to spot, and I used butt connectors to attach the existing storage compartment lamp and the new LED lamp to these wires:

 <img src="/assets/weblamp1.jpg"/>